-The results indicate that soil aggregate stabilization mechanisms are different in PA than at the other sites.
+- aggregates outside the study range ( $R{<2mm}$ ) and the difference on wet sieved aggregates between 9.5 and 30.0 mm by biocrusts give clues on biocrust-induced stabilization of soil aggregates.
+Nevertheless, these changes in soil stability due to biocrusts may not be noticeable because they are outside the size range measured or because the effect is being masked in the summary indices used due to a minor role of the size fractions where it occurs. - 410 The results indicate that soil aggregate stabilization mechanisms are different in PA than at the other sites.
 With that in mind, it was found that in PA, biocrusts grow in areas with a lower content of clay and higher content of silt, which implies increased nutrient availability and water holding capacity (Chen et al., 2000), while the sand fraction was not related.
 However, the method used can amplify that difference since the determination of particle size distribution does not consider coarse fragments (Köhn, 1929), which were abundant at PA.
-In addition, the soil covered with biocrusts showed a lower value for bulk density (BD) only for PA, while in the other sites, this property was not affected.
+In addition, the - 415 soil covered with biocrusts showed a lower value for bulk density (BD) only for PA, while in the other sites, this property was not affected.
 This can be interpreted as a biocrust-induced decrease in soil density due to increased intra- and extra-aggregate porosity and organic matter (Whitney et al., 2017) or that biocrusts grow under the least limiting condition (Bowker et al., 2014).
 Soils with biocrust cover showed a trend of lower electrical conductivity, which can be explained by inhibition of biocrusts by toxicity due to the accumulation of salts in the soil, or to the consumption of salts as a source of nutrients by the organisms in the biocrusts (Abed et al., 2019).

-Biocrust plays a role along the climatic gradient affecting different properties, i.e., clay, silt, pH, Ct, Nt, C/N, and wet aggregates from 9.5 to 30.0 mm and >2 mm.
-Nevertheless, the way that each property change responds to local conditions: In the arid northernmost site, there is a strong influence of the salts in terms of stabilization and establishment of biocrusts, while at the southernmost site, there is no stabilization of the aggregates, but a contribution to the carbon and nitrogen contents.
+Biocrust plays a role along the climatic gradient affecting different properties, i.e., clay, silt, pH, total carbon (C1), total nitrogen (N1), C/N ratio, and wet aggregates from 9.5 to 30.0 mm and >2 mm.
+Nevertheless, the way that each property change responds to local conditions: In the arid northernmost site, there is a strong influence of the salts in terms of stabilization and establishment of biocrusts, while at the southernmost site, there is no stabilization

+- 425 of the aggregates, but a contribution to the carbon and nitrogen contents.
 The most consistent property along the climatic gradient was pH, indicator of biological activity.
-However, at the scale of the climatic gradient it is not possible to distinguish the origin of biological activity between plants, micro-organisms, fungi, bacteria, etc. Finally, considering the largest size of the persistent wet aggregates match with the characteristics attributed to fungi and bryophytes, capable of

-425 retaining micro-aggregates and soil particles between their hyphae and rhizoids, respectively (Kleber et al., 2007; Six et al., 2004; Totsche et al., 2018) and points to this as the most significant mechanism of soil aggregate stabilization of biocrusts.
+However, with biological activity on this scale, no difference is made between plants, microorganisms, fungi, bacteria, etc. Finally, considering the largest size of the persistent wet aggregates match with the characteristics attributed to fungi and bryophytes, capable of retaining micro-aggregates and soil particles between their hyphae (Kleber et al., 2007; Six et al., 2004; Totsche et al., - 430 2018) and points to this as the most significant mechanism of soil aggregate stabilization of biocrusts.